 Office Support Assistant

-Volunteer and affiliated faculty members are entitled to the following privileges and benefits offered by the University of Central Florida:
+Affiliate and volunteer faculty members are entitled to the following privileges and benefits offered by the University of Central Florida:

 - The privilege to be designated as UCF faculty